ou-az/spring-boot-angular-demo/docs/frontend/02-Angular-Modular-Architecture.md

 ## Relation to Backend Microservices

-This modular frontend architecture aligns well with a backend microservices architecture:
+This modular frontend architecture aligns well with a backend microservices architecture for mortgage processing:

-- Feature modules can correspond to specific backend microservices
+- Feature modules correspond to specific backend microservices (loan application processing, loan program management)
-- Services in feature modules can communicate with specific API gateways
+- Services in feature modules communicate with specific API gateways for loan operations
-- Core services can handle cross-cutting concerns like authentication, similar to shared services in a microservices architecture
+- Core services handle cross-cutting concerns like authentication and audit logging, critical for financial applications
+- Event-driven architecture allows for asynchronous loan processing and status updates

-This creates a cohesive full-stack architecture with clear boundaries and responsibilities on both the frontend and backend.
+This creates a cohesive full-stack architecture with clear boundaries and responsibilities that supports the complex workflow of mortgage loan origination and servicing.